 The Local Coastal Plan is a separate, stand-alone plan for the coastal zone, mandated by the California Coastal Act.
 The Local Coastal Plan Update is a comprehensive update that integrates General Plan 2020 policies, preserves and expands public access, provides adaptation strategies for climate change and sea level rise, and protects and preserves biological resources as well as providing updated policies that address wildfire, coastal erosion, groundwater protection, public utilities, transportation, and water quality.
-The Local Coastal Plan update was adopted by the Sonoma County Board of Supervisors on July 17, 2023.
-The Local Coastal Plan will be reviewed by the California Coastal Commission for consistency with the Coastal Act.
-After the Coastal Commission certifies the Local Coastal Plan is consistent with the Coastal Act, the plan will be implemented through a comprehensive update of the Sonoma County Coastal Zoning Ordinance and a major revision of the Coastal Administrative Manual.
+The Board of Supervisors first locally adopted the plan pending certification on July 17, 2023.
+On November 14, 2024 the California Coastal Commission voted unanimously to conditionally certify the proposed Local Coastal Plan with modifications.
+The Board of Supervisors adopted the Local Coastal Plan as conditionally certified on February 4, 2025.
+The plan is now effective and will be further implemented through a comprehensive update of the Sonoma County Coastal Zoning Ordinance and a major revision of the Coastal Administrative Manual.